It's time we celebrated the everyday Bengali woman. Here are 15 young Bengali women whose success we are proud of and whom we should celebrate.

 Upasana Paul, Architect

-It’s her nascent interest and exposure to different magazines since childhood that drove her to be an architect.
+It’s her nascent interest and exposure to different magazines since childhood that drove this Bengali lassie to become an architect.
 Presently working in Bengaluru, its everyday objects and things that motivate Upasana.
 With her architectural skills, she serves her clients beautiful solutions and is also a wonderful photographer in her down time.

 Quote: The prospects for a woman is same as for a man— it all depends solely on your efficiency.

 A very short yet strong association since 2014 has made zumba her source of bread and butter.
 Yaggyaseni is presently practicing in Indore and loves it all.
 Zumba is her passion and a means to spread joy.
 She trusts a little more awareness about zumba can make the youth rock on zumba beats.

 Quote: Do not give it a second thought; just go ahead.

 We hope you are inspired by the 15 Bengali girls we celebrated.
 They are all your’s truly’s acquaintances and friends, by the way!
 They are the everyday, fascinating, strong and purposeful woman we all come across but fail to notice.
 If you are a Bengali woman, or a woman from anywhere for that matter, we sure look forward to hearing your success stories soon.
 Godspeed!